preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/send-for-comments/index.rst

 You can also check status for both Send for Comments workflow and Publish workflow on the Tasks tab, See this page for more information: :doc:`Working with Tasks </working-with-documents/authoring-controlled-documents/working-with-tasks/index>`

-See Workflow History for the draft
+See Workflow History for a draft
 ***********************************
 A workflow History is available for all draft documents, showing all finished or cancelled workflows for THIS draft version.
 Do the following to see Workflow History: